BarelyMiSSeD/minqlx-plugins/README.md

 There are also end of the match stats posted when the map ends.
 These stats are per-map stats, not lifetime stats like the stats gotten with the above commands.

+***NOTE*** To disable the sounds this script plays type !sounds This uses the built-in minqlx sounds feature.

 <br><br>
 Commands available with kills.py